 What should a company do with the audited accounts?

 Audited accounts must be sent to Companies House annually.
 Companies House publishes them publically so that the stakeholders in the business, including other businesses with which the company trades, can decide whether they wish to do business with the company or not.

 Can my accountant be my auditor?

-If your accountant does not fall into one of the above categories and if he or she has a current audit-practising certificate issued by a recognised supervisory body, they may act as the company's auditors.
+If your accountant does not fall into one of the above categories and if they have a current audit-practising certificate issued by a recognised supervisory body then they may act as the company's auditor.

 What and who are recognised supervisory bodies?

 These are bodies recognised by the Secretary of State as having rules designed to ensure that auditors are of the highest professional competence.
 Each recognised body has strict regulations and a disciplinary code to govern the conduct of their registered auditors.
 The five recognised bodies are:

 - The Institute of Chartered Accountants of Scotland (ICAS)